jhannah-netlify/notes.jays.net/content/blog/mastodon_fwfp.md

 So in your Mastodon client, please search for, and then follow `@flatwaterfreep.bsky.social@bsky.brid.gy`.
-(We can't web link you there since the bridge accounts aren't like regular accounts that have globally accessible landing pages.)
+(We can't web link you there since the bridge accounts aren't like regular accounts that have a globally accessible landing page.)

 (Trust me.
 It looks weird (not like normal accounts), but it works.
 Follow that account and then wait a couple days, you'll see new toots coming through